Ludwig Lachmann: Personal life

 Lachmann met his future wife, Margot Wulff, in the late 20's at an Italian language class.
 They ran into each other again in Sankt Moritz, and began a relationship.
 When their financial situation became secure, the couple got married in England, in 1939.
 Their marriage was described as, "a successful match," by Ludwig's former colleague, Karl Mittermaier.

-Lachmann himself has been described as "a very unusual man" and a "old world European gentleman" and one with a personality that left a lasting impression on those who knew him.
+Lachmann himself has been described as "a very unusual man" and an "old world European gentleman" and one with a personality that left a lasting impression on those who knew him.
 He was described as "unfailingly gracious and considerate".
 He was also described as both intentionally and unintentionally humorous.

 On economics

 Lachmann grew to believe that the Austrian School had deviated from Carl Menger's original vision of an entirely subjective economics.
 To Lachmann, Austrian Theory was an evolutionary, or "genetic-causal" approach, as opposed to the equilibrium and perfect-knowledge models used in mainstream neoclassical economics.

 He was a strong advocate of using hermeneutic methods in the study of economic phenomena.

 Lachmann's "fundamentalist Austrianism" was rare as few living Austrian economists departed from the mainstream.
 He underscored what he viewed as distinctive from that mainstream: economic subjectivism, imperfect knowledge, the heterogeneity of capital, the business cycle, methodological individualism, alternative cost and "market process".
 His brand of Austrianism now forms the basis for the "radical subjectivist" strand of Austrian Economics.

-His work influenced later, American developments of the Austrian School.
+His work influenced later American developments of the Austrian School.
 Fellow Austrian Economist Israel Kirzner was a close friend of Lachmann's whom he aligned with intellectually (though they disagreed on some finer details).